 Biology, Chemistry, Environmental Systems and Societies (ESS), Physics

 Group 5: Mathematics

 Music, Visual Arts

 Descriptions of the individual subjects can be found by choosing 'Diploma Programme Subject Briefs' here.

-Self-Taught Literature, ab initio languages, Psychology, ESS and the two SL Maths options are only available at Standard Level.
+Self-Taught Literature, ab initio languages, Psychology and ESS are only available at Standard Level (SL).
 For the full Diploma, students must take three subjects at Higher and three at Standard Level.
-Higher Level subjects entail additional curricular requirements, more exams and greater depth of analysis.
+Higher Level (HL) subjects entail additional curricular requirements, more exams and greater depth of analysis.

 Subject selection is important with regards to university possibilities, so we recommend that students discuss selections with student counsellors, parents, teachers etc. We also cooperate with Studievalg Østjylland to provide up to date information on university applications and requirements.